Glacier Bay Basin

-Glacier Bay Basin in southeastern Alaska, in the United States, encompasses the Glacier Bay and surrounding mountains and glaciers, which was first proclaimed a U.S. National Monument on February 25, 1925, and which was later, on December 2, 1980, enlarged and designated as the Glacier Bay National Park and Preserve under the Alaska National Interest Lands Conservation Act, covering an area of 3,283,000 acre.
-In 1986, UNESCO declared an area of 57,000 acre within a World Biosphere Reserve.
-This is the largest UNESCO protected biosphere in the world.
-In 1992, UNESCO included this area as a part of a World Heritage site, extending over an area of 24,300,000 acre which also included the Wrangell-St. Elias National Park, Kluane National Park (Canada) and Tatshenshini-Alsek Park (Canada).
-Part of the National Park is also designated a Wilderness area covering 2,658,000 acre.
+Glacier Bay Basin, in southeastern Alaska, United States, encompasses the eponymous Glacier Bay and the surrounding mountains and glaciers.
+It was first proclaimed a U.S. National Monument on February 25, 1925, and later enlarged and re-designated as Glacier Bay National Park and Preserve on December 2, 1980, under the Alaska National Interest Lands Conservation Act, covering an area of 3,283,000 acres (1,329,000 hectares).
+In 1986, UNESCO declared an area of 57,000 acres (23,000 hectares) within the park a World Biosphere Reserve, making it the largest UNESCO-protected biosphere in the world.
+In 1992, UNESCO included the area as part of a much larger World Heritage Site, extending over an area of 24,300,000 acre (9,800,000 ha) which also includes Wrangell–St. Elias National Park and Preserve, as well as Kluane National Park and Reserve and Tatshenshini-Alsek Provincial Park, both in Canada.
+Part of Glacier Bay National Park is also designated a wilderness area covering 2,658,000 acres (1,076,000 hectares).

-Current glaciers cover an area 1,375 mi2 and accounts for 27% of the Park area.
-Up until the early 1700s the area was a large single glacier of solid ice.
+Current glaciers cover a combined area of 1,375 mi2, accounting for 27 percent of the park area.
+Until the early 1700s, the area was a single large glacier of solid ice.
 It has since retreated and evolved into the largest protected water area park in the world.
-Glacier Bay, on the Gulf of Alaska, was known as the Grand Pacific Glacier, about 4,000 ft thick and around 20 mi in width.
-Over the last 200 years the glaciers have retreated, exposing 65 mi of ocean, and in this process left 20 separate other glaciers in its trail.
-In 1890, the name "Glacier Bay" as such was given to the bay by Captain Lester A. Beardslee of the U.S. Navy.
-It was first proclaimed a U.S. National Monument on February 25, 1925, by President Calvin Coolidge.
+Glacier Bay, on the Gulf of Alaska, was once part of the Grand Pacific Glacier, about 4,000 ft thick and around 20 mi in width.
+Over the last 200 years the glaciers have retreated, exposing 65 mi of ocean, and in this process have divided into 20 other separate glaciers.
+In 1890, the name "Glacier Bay" was given to the bay by Captain Lester A. Beardslee of the U.S. Navy.

-The Glacier Bay has many branches, inlets, lagoons, islands, and channels that holds prospects for scientific exploration and visual treat.
-Thus, the area is popular as a cruise ship destination during summer season.
-However, there are restrictions imposed by the National Park Service on the numbers of vessels that can operate in a day to 2 cruise ships, 3 tour boats, 6 charter vessels, and 25 private vessels.
-The bay received an average of about 443,975 recreational visitors annually from 2012 to 2021, with 89,768 visitors in 2021.
+Glacier Bay has many scenic branches, inlets, lagoons, islands, and channels that hold prospects for scientific exploration and tourism.
+The area is popular as a cruise ship destination during the summer.
+However, there are restrictions imposed by the National Park Service on the number of vessels that can operate in a day: two cruise ships, three tour boats, six charter vessels, and 25 private vessels.
+The bay received an average of 443,975 recreational visitors annually from 2012 to 2021, with 89,768 visitors in 2021.